This best-ever banana bread recipe is kept super moist, thanks to the addition of sour cream! It’s light in color and perfect in texture!

 I shudder at the thought.

-That, my friend, is not the way banana bread should be.
-Instead, banana bread should be soft, fluffy, and light in color.
-It should be tender and perfectly moist.
+Instead, the best banana breads should be soft, fluffy, and light in color.
+The ideal loaf should be tender and perfectly moist.

-Just like this sour cream banana bread that I make on the regular.
 This recipe has been my go-to for years now, and it really is the best banana bread–it always gets rave reviews!

 Why You’ll Love Sour Cream Banana Bread